Supayalat: Return

 At the time of her return to Burma, the country was in the grip of nationalist fervor.
 She became a focus of anti-colonial and nationalist sentiment.
 Hmaing founded the Protection Committee for the Queen, with other nationalists.
 The committee pressed the British government to improve Suphayalat's living conditions and provide her with a small allowance.
 Hmaing was a boarder at Myadaung Monastery built by the queen who never had the chance to conduct an opening ceremony (yeizetcha, literally "pour drops of water", in order to call on the goddess of earth to witness the good deed) as it had only been recently completed.

 Supayalat disdained British rule to the end, never regarded herself as beholden to the British who she believed robbed her of her kingdom with all the wealth and riches therein.
 She shunned British products and any association with her country's colonial rulers.
-She only a few British visitors were welcomed into her presence—among them, the British author Noel Whiting, who sympathized with the Burmese nationalist cause.
+Only a few British visitors were welcomed into her presence—among them, the British author Noel Whiting, who sympathized with the Burmese nationalist cause.

-She died six years later, in 1925, shortly before her 66th birthday.
+She died from a heart attack in 1925, just before her 66th birthday.
 Although the colonial government declared the day of her funeral a national holiday, the royal family's request for her to be buried in Mandalay was also refused.
 Her funeral was, however, held with pomp and ceremony as befitted a Burmese queen, organised by the Saophas of Yaunghwe and Thibaw.
 Her body lay in state, shielded under eight white royal umbrellas, attended by 90 Buddhist monks and the British governor Sir Harcourt Butler with a guard of honour of the Mounted Police complete with a 30 gun salute.

-Supayalat lies buried at Kandawmin Garden Mausolea near the Shwedagon Pagoda between the tombs of Khin Kyi, mother of State Counsellor Daw Aung San Suu Kyi, and the former UN secretary general U Thant.
+Supayalat lies buried at Kandawmin Garden Mausolea near the Shwedagon Pagoda between the tombs of Khin Kyi, mother of State Counsellor Aung San Suu Kyi, and the former UN secretary general U Thant.